google/WebFundamentals/src/content/en/fundamentals/guides/your-first-offline-web-app/step-3.markdown

 ---

-Turn up your speakers to full volume.
-Click the horn and it should make a sound.
+Make sure your speakers are on, then click the horn; it should make a sound.

 <img src="images/image01.png" />

-Now kill the server (ctrl-c in the command line).
+Now kill the server (Ctrl-C in the command line).
 This simulates the network going offline.
 Then reload the site.
 The page should fully reload and you should be able to still use the horn.